Distinction and Leadership through Teaching Excellence & Student Engagement

-FBA is established in the region, recognised globally, with its focus on teaching excellence and student engagement.
+Established in the region, and recognised globally, FBA maintains its’ focus on teaching excellence and student engagement.
 Learning at FBA provides excellent opportunities for students to challenge him or herself, to broaden their views of the world, be curious, and ensure that they have both the knowledge and skill to prepare them for their career of choice upon graduation.
 The faculty’s acclaimed teaching distinction is achieved through;

-- Global Recognition – with AACSB, AMBA and EFMD accreditation, students learn with a team of professional and leading academics in their various business fields.
+- Global recognition – with AACSB, AMBA, and EQUIS accreditations, students learn with a team of professional and leading academics in their various business fields.

 - Real-world application – students are presented with industry applications, engagement with industry, and real-life business phenomena throughout their time at FBA.

-- Modern curriculum – frequent curriculum edits and revisions ensure that learning remains current, cutting edge, and of relevant to future employer needs.
+- Dynamic curricula – frequent curriculum reviews ensure that edits and revisions remain current, cutting edge, and of relevance to future employer and industry needs.